 The University of Cambridge is the second oldest in the English speaking world (second to Oxford), and was founded in 1209.
 The university now boasts extraordinary architecture and fascinating educational museums which reminisce notable alumni and groundbreaking discoveries at the university.

 A national park in rural Derbyshire, the Peak District offers breath taking views, charming country walks and meadows boasting some of the country’s best flora and fauna.
 The unspoilt countryside is interrupted only by scenic historical villages.
 Where better to enjoy a countryside walk?

 The Norfolk Broads is a series of lakes and rivers, all merging into one another to create a fantastic navigable wetland area.
 The Broads span over 303 kilometers and are perfect for boating and lakeside activities.
 The area has been coined ‘Britain’s Magical Wetland’ and makes for a perfect rural day out.

 Revelling in some of the best British seaside, and enjoying lakes, mountains and moorland, the North West is a fascinating area of the country.
-Despite being diverse, it is driveable, and can be explored easily by train or car.
+Despite being diverse and containing some of the most remote things to do in England, it is easily driveable, and can be explored by train or car.